LEADING FRATERNAL ADVOCACY

 Men’s fraternities do not exist or act in solitude.
 The NIC recognizes the importance of harnessing the collective influence of other umbrella advocacy groups while advancing the interests of fraternity.
 The NIC’s ability to serve as an advocate is augmented by partnering with those groups who have similar interests.
 The NIC will continue to partner with those organizations which seek to advance the growth and prosperity of the fraternal movement.
 Associations with include, but not be limited to: NPC, NPHC, NALFO, NMGC, NAPA, and FEA.

 Local Interfraternity Councils have the ability to serve as one of the strongest advocates for the fraternal movement at the campus level.
-The NIC will continue to offer resources, staff support, and educational programming for councils through the IFC Chartering Initiative.
-These resources include staff consultations, virtual meeting attendance, officer manuals and other resource guides, policy review, assessment, and advising for individual council officers.
+The NIC will continue to offer resources, staff support and educational programming for councils.
+These resources include staff consultations, virtual meeting attendance, officer manuals and other resource guides, policy review, assessment and advising for individual council officers.

-There are occasions when the NIC must intervene in cases where a local IFC is operating outside of compliance with the NIC Standards.
-Whenever intervention measures are taken, the NIC will communicate to member fraternities the nature of the complaint and appropriate next steps to ensure a timely resolution.
-NIC member fraternities are encouraged to provide regular education to their members on the role, responsibilities, and function of a campus IFC.
+There are occasions when the NIC must intervene in cases where a local IFC is operating outside of the NIC Standards.
+Whenever intervention measures are taken, the NIC will communicate to member fraternities the nature of the complaint and take appropriate next steps to ensure a timely resolution.
+NIC member fraternities are encouraged to provide regular education to their members on the role, responsibilities and function of a campus IFC.

 These stakeholders represent a major target in the NIC’s advocacy efforts.
 The NIC will continue to ensure that the real story about fraternity membership is available and, whenever possible, promoted to the next generation of joiner.
 It is important to also target the parents of today’s potential joiner.
 Research tells us that the parents are more involved than ever in the day to day decisions their son makes.
 The efforts of NIC member fraternities related to addressing dysfunctional behavior, promoting the real story of fraternity, and delivering on the promised benefits of membership are all areas of importance which the NIC promotes in its advocacy efforts.